 Failure to Warn or Guard

 Sometimes manufacturers fail to warn consumers of the dangers of a product.
-This happens most often with products that are inherently dangerous, like electric kitchen equipment or medicine.
+This happens most often with products that are inherently dangerous, like electric kitchen equipment, medicine, or electronic cigarettes.
 Failure to guard happens when a manufacturer neglects to take proper safety measures when producing their product.

 Proving Product Liability in Illinois